-Amelia Bedelia Chapter Book #2: Amelia Bedelia Unleashed by Herman Parish, illustrated by Lynne Avril
+Amelia Bedelia Means Business by Herman Parish, illustrated by Lynne Avril

 I’ve been enjoying these updated Amelia chapter books by the original author’s son.
-In this story, Amelia searches for the perfect puppy.
-Great for 2nd graders (second graders) who love pets and goofy humor.
+In this story, Amelia tries to make money for a new bike.
+Great for 2nd graders (second graders) who love goofy humor and wordplay.